Characterizing groupoid C*-algebras of non-Hausdorff \'etale groupoids

 \endsection

 \startsection Canonical states

 \sectiontitle

 The groupoid $\G _N$ occurring in Theorem \ref {MainTwo} is not guaranteed to be be Hausdorff, and indeed in many interesting examples it is not.
-However, when $\G _N$ happens to be Hausdorff, e.g.~when $\incl BA$ is a Cartan pair \cite [Proposition 5.4]{RenaultCartan}, one would conclude from \ref {EssGpdHausdorff.iii} that recovering in this way the main result of \cite {RenaultCartan}, namely Theorem (5.6).
+However, when $\G _N$ happens to be Hausdorff, e.g.~when $\incl BA$ is a Cartan pair \cite [Proposition 5.4]{RenaultCartan}, one concludes from \ref {EssGpdHausdorff.iii} that